 When Paul and I bought our campervan, all we owned fitted into our carry-on backpacks.
 The essentials you need when living in a van full-time were not among our possessions (anymore).
 And as our campervan came devoid of any inventory (to speak of), we had to buy things (again).
 But what do you buy for/pack into your campervan, knowing that space is limited?
 If you are asking yourself this question, today’s article might be for you.

 With space being in such short supply, you’d want to travel only with what you need.
-Of course, everyone is different: For some, our list is way more than they would consider essential.
+Everyone is different: For some, our list is way more than they would consider essential.
 Others won’t take to the road without adding (at least) a few more items.
 Dial it up or down based on your own needs.

 Paul and I were not hobby mechanics, so we did not carry all the tools that someone might carry who does a lot of the repairs themselves.
 Thanks to our Automobile Association membership, roadside assist is only a call away should our van break down.
 They would tow us to a mechanic of our choice (and we let the experts do the rest).
 Therefore, the only tools we carried were: